Embedded Domain Walls and Electroweak Baryogenesis: Introduction

 An ``embedded defect'' is defined as a defect configuration which is not topologically stable in the vacuum, but can be stabilized by plasma effects.
 A simple example is the ``electroweak Z-string'', a string configuration in the standard electroweak model which can be stabilized in an electromagnetic plasma \cite{Nagasawa} \footnote{See also \cite{Ana} for other types of non-topological defects, and \cite{Karouby} for further work on the plasma stabilization mechanism.}.
 The Higgs field of the electroweak theory is a complex Higgs doublet, one of the complex fields electrically charged and the other one neutral.
 Through the gauge kinetic term, in a plasma, the vacuum manifold (which is $S^3$ without plasma interactions) is lifted in the charged field direction.
 The remaining effective vacuum manifold is $S^1$, thus allowing for cosmic string solutions in which the charged scalar field is zero, and the neutral one winds the vacuum manifold.
 Similarly, the low energy effective theory of the strong interactions has two complex scalar fields, one of them charged (the charged pions) and the other neutral (representing the neutral pion and the sigma field).
 In the case of vanishing quark masses, the vacuum manifold is $S^3$, but coupling to an electromagnetic plasma lifts the potential in the charged pion directions, leaving the vacuum manifold of the effective theory to be $S^1$.
-In this case, the ``pion string'' \cite{pionstring} is stabilized and can, in fact, be used to generate primordial magnetic fields \cite{Zhang}.
+In this case, the ``pion string'' \cite{pionstring} is stabilized and can, in fact, be used to generate primordial magnetic fields \cite{Zhang} \footnote{The plasma stabilization mechanism of embedded strings has many potential phenomenological applications beyond the utilization of pion strings for magnetogenesis.
+This is a rich area of research which we plan to further explore in the future.}.

 In this paper we will first show that embedded domain walls which are stabilized in the electromagnetic plasma of the early universe can lead to an efficient scenario of electroweak baryogenesis, provided that the electroweak symmetry is unbroken in the core of the walls.
 We then present an extension of the Standard Model of particle physics where embedded walls with the required properties arise.